60Hz vs. 120Hz TVs and Monitors: Does It Really Matter?

 When comparing 60Hz vs. 120Hz, a 120Hz TV is the better choice for video games and watching native 24fps films and other content.

-So if you currently have a 60Hz TV that you’re satisfied with and you’re not a gamer, an upgrade solely for 120Hz probably isn’t worth it.
+So if you have a 60Hz TV that you’re satisfied with and are not a gamer, an upgrade solely for 120Hz probably isn’t worth it.

-However, if you’re in the market for a new TV right now, most of what you find is going to be 120Hz anyway.
-And going forward, we can only imagine 120Hz will become the standard.
+However, if you’re in the market for a new TV, most of what you find will be 120Hz anyway.
+And from now on, we can only imagine 120Hz will become the standard.

-Those who are ready to buy a new 4K TV right now would be wise to go for 120Hz, as this will ensure your TV stays technologically current for at least several years.
+Those ready to buy a new 4K TV right now would be wise to go for 120Hz, ensuring your TV stays technologically current for at least several years.

 People who are ready to upgrade their TV should focus on other important features too, such as: